thePatonSystem/thePatonSystem.github.io/README.md

 Zenodo — permanent research archive
 PhilArchive — academic indexing

-The website therefore acts as a map of the framework, not the primary archive.
+The website therefore acts as a **map of the framework**, not the primary archive.

 ---